 - Evaluating patients’ needs for in-depth mental health assessment;

-- Training patients to manage symptoms; and
+- Training patients to manage symptoms;

-- Timely referral to an appropriate provider for mental health crises or the emergence of a primary mental health disorder when the provider is not staffed to address a particular primary mental health problems.
+- Timely referral to an appropriate provider for mental health crises or the emergence of a primary mental health disorder when the provider is not staffed to address particular primary mental health problems.

-- Hours of Services.
+Hours of Services

 Each patient shall receive services of at least 30 hours of counseling per week.
-At Rockland Treatment Center, we understand how mental health can be affected by substance.
+At Rockland Treatment Center, we understand how mental health can be affected by the substance.
 It causes an imbalanced life and may change an individual’s behavior.

 Rockland Treatment Center is motivated to help adults with the proper care to enhance recovery.

-- In the past few years, mental illness and addiction problems were treated differently and separately.
-But with the help of constant research, we are now positive that drug and alcoholism are both related to mental disorders- which eventually must be treated at the same time.
+In the past few years, mental illness and addiction problems were treated differently and separately.
+But with the help of constant research, we are now positive that drugs and alcoholism are both related to mental disorders, which eventually must be treated at the same time.

 Meditation and Art Therapy

-- Meditation and Art provide proven benefits to a client seeking recovery from addiction.
-Along with healthy nutrition and counseling, Meditation and Art are two combinations of treatment used at Rockland Treatment Center to release tension for overall wellness.
+Meditation and Art provide proven benefits to a client seeking recovery from addiction.
+Along with healthy nutrition and counseling, meditation and art are two combinations of treatments used at Rockland Treatment Center to release tension for overall wellness.
 As a leading rehab center, one of our missions is to amend treatment programs through various steps.

 Meditation is proven to be a natural mood booster and enhance brain function.
 Daily meditation helps to promote mental and physical health after being deteriorated by the chemicals put in our bodies prior to entering treatment.
-At Rockland Treatment Center, Meditation is an essential companion to go with other programs as it uses the most natural healing source.
+At Rockland Treatment Center, meditation is an essential companion to go with other programs as it uses the most natural healing source.
 Meditation and art therapies help the individual cope with their dysfunctional behavior and emotions.
-Rockland Treatment Center provides Meditation teaching to practice self control through breathing and simple postures.
+Rockland Treatment Center provides meditation teaching to practice self-control through breathing and simple postures.
 This becomes an effective coping skill to achieve a peaceful mind.

-- Many people fail during meditation because they are not content enough and lack of the sense of faith.
+Many people fail during meditation because they are not content enough and lack a sense of faith.
 Meditation helps to improve their feeling of contentment.
-This is because Meditation postures express self acceptance.
-We believe that when you accept your life the way it should be; your failure and your achievement; you will eventually reach an inner peace that any other exercises many not able to accomplish.
+This is because meditation postures express self-acceptance.
+We believe that when you accept your life the way it should be, your failure and your achievement, you will eventually reach an inner peace that any other exercises may not able to accomplish.
 It helps to realize that you can achieve your goals.
 The meditation positions focus on creating a connection, a spiritual connection through meditation and movement that may encourage a higher understanding.